Plane carrying U.S.-Mexican singer Jenni Rivera is missing

 MEXICO CITY Mexican-American singer Jenni Rivera is missing after the plane she was travel ling in disappeared shortly after leaving the northern Mexican city of Monterrey early on Sunday.

-The Mexican transportation and communications ministry said Rivera's Learjet went off the radar about 62 miles from Monterrey after taking off at 3:15 a.m. local time/0900 GMT.
+The Mexican transportation and communications ministry said Rivera's Learjet went off the radar about 62 miles (100 km) from Monterrey after taking off at 3:15 a.m. local time/0900 GMT.

 Rivera was heading for the city of Toluca in central Mexico after a concert in Monterrey on Saturday night.
 The singer, two pilots and four other passengers are all missing, the ministry said.
 A search is continuing for the aircraft.